This article describes how to upload CSV files to Anodot, and contains sections on:

-- Navigate and open a CSV file.
+- Navigate and open the relevant CSV file.
 After the file is successfully uploaded, the Stream Query window is displayed.

 If you have just created a CSV file upload data source, skip to step 3.

-- In the Data Manager Sources + panel, choose the CSV file upload source for which you want to create a stream query.
+- In the Sources page (accessed by clicking INTEGRATIONS > Sources in the Navigation Panel), choose the CSV file upload source for which you want to create a stream query.

-- File Data is displayed in the File Upload panel.
-Click
+Note: File Data is displayed in the File Upload panel.

-- If there are row errors, they are listed in the File Upload panel.
+If there are row errors, they are listed in the File Upload panel, as shown below.

-- To edit a Stream Query, click the Edit Pen in the Stream Query Measures & Dimensions window.
+- To edit a Stream Query, click the edit icon in the Measures & Dimensions panel.

 - To clear an item, click the X icon on the item.